basant20415/Graduation_Project/Rasp-to-Arduino/README.md

 # 🛑 Emergency Stop Signal to Arduino (C++)
-This lightweight C++ application is responsible for sending a stop signal ('s') to an Arduino board when road damage is detected by the AI system.
+This lightweight C++ application is responsible for sending a stop signal ('s') to an Arduino board using UART when road damage is detected by the AI system.

 ## 🔧 Features:
 - Reads road damage status from ai.txt.